WEC-Sim/WEC-Sim/source/webinars.rst

 WEC-Sim Webinar #1 - BEMIO & MCR
 -----------------------------------------

-Here are the slides for WEC-Sim Webinar #1 - BEMIO & MCR, hosted on  April 18, 2017.
+The presenations and recordings from WEC-Sim Webinar #1 on BEMIO & MCR, hosted on  April 18, 2017, are available below.

 .. figure:: _static/WEC-Sim_Webinar1.png